 PSA try to give the impression that the majority of these charges are legitimate and that most consumers sign up to these “services” willingly.
 The high levels of complaint about ‘Payforit’ subscription services is explained by consumers “inadvertently” subscribing.
 These figures suggest otherwise.
 Only a tiny percentage of the charges could be justified.
 Most of these services would not be viable if they couldn’t take money from consumers through fraudulent “subscriptions”.

-In May this year BBC Watchdog commissioned a report on Payforit.
+In May 2019 BBC Watchdog commissioned a report on Payforit.
 As well as identifying vulnerabilities in the system which facilitate fraudulent charges, they also concluded, in relation to Payforit:

 “Various media outlets have reported on this issue, as well as the BBC Watchdog program investigating the problem.
 The consensus is that the majority of payments being used by the service have been made fraudulently without the users being aware.”